SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-storage.md

    - `resource_name`.
 The name of the resource (for ex storage account name).
    - `service_type`.
 Services that can be accessed from within a azure resource (Ex table service in storage account).

-3. Create the fileds if it is not present.
+3. Create the fields if it is not present.
 Refer to [create and manage fields](/docs/manage/fields/#manage-fields).

 ### Configure Field Extraction Rules